DiamondLightSource/ubuntu-devcontainer/README.md

 See [this repo's `.devcontainer.json`](./.devcontainer.json) for an example on how to use as a devcontainer.
 Or clone this repo, open in vscode and click "reopen in container"

+If you are considering using this for a pure python project devcontainer, consider using https://github.com/DiamondLightSource/python-copier-template

 ## How to use in the build stage of a Dockerfile

 If you are using this during the build stage of a Dockerfile, then you should select the upstream `ubuntu` container for the runtime.